LAakerberg/JavaScript-2-ca/README.md

 - - Avatar picture
 - - Post feed
 - - Create posts
+- - Delete/edit/update post on specific/detailed page
 - Post feed page
-- - Post feed with all created posts
+- - Post feed with all created posts (limit to 50 posts)
-- - Filter/Sort be newest or oldest posts
+- - Filter/Sort be newest or oldest posts by date
 - - Specific/detailed post page by ID.
-- - Delete post on specific/detailed page (Only working on specific pages)
+- - Search function, search by username / post title & body text.
+(Limit to the last 50 posts)

-## Features to be added or changes
+## Features to be added or changes next

-- Search function
-- Update posts function

-* - Moving delete posts from detailed page to profile page.
-* - When creating a post, the site should reload...
-* - If media file not is uploaded by user it should hide/display none for the div.

-## UI/UX

-- More user friendly UI/UX

-## Clean up the code

-- Clean up html/scss & JavaScript code
-- - Add more export/import functions
+- - Adding an specific profile page for other users
-- - Add/remove unnecessary innerHTML / console.log code....
+- - Edit profile page
-- - Secure that's the site is 100% responsive